doejo/service-skeleton/README.md

 # Service Skeleton

-Service skeleton application that provides all necessary tools to buila an API service or even more.
+Service skeleton application that provides all necessary tools to build an API service or even more.

 ## Components